-A major assessment project has been launched to understand how victims and people affected by crime and anti-social behaviour in Cleveland wish to access recovery support.
+A major project has been launched to understand how victims and people affected by crime and anti-social behaviour want to access recovery support in Cleveland.

-Since 2016, Cleveland’s PCC has commissioned Victim Care and Advice Service (VCAS) delivered by Safter Communites to provide support to victims of crime and anti-social behaviour.
-The service – which has supported over 4000 victims in Cleveland – will end on 31 March 2022.
+Since 2016, Cleveland’s PCC has commissioned Victim Care and Advice Service (VCAS.)
+Safer Communities delivers the service.
+It provides support to victims of crime and anti-social behaviour.
+It has supported over 4,000 victims in Cleveland and is due to end on 31 March 2022.

-The Office of the Police and Crime Commissioner (OPCC) has secured the assistance of the Centre for Process Innovation (CPI) to look into the needs of victims in Cleveland, to inform a new service model from April 2022.
+The Centre for Process Innovation (CPI) is working with the OPCC to look into the needs of Cleveland’s victims.
+The results of the consultation will inform a new service model from April 2022.

-It’s the most in-depth study of its kind conducted in the Cleveland area and has a number of key aims, including:
+This is the most in-depth study of its kind conducted in the Cleveland area.
+Its key aims include the following:

-- Understanding the level and type of victims in the Cleveland Police Force area;
+- Understanding the level and type of victims in the Cleveland Police area;

 - Identifying who our victims are, what their support needs are and whether current provision is reaching them;